0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Curling/Curling.md

 ![input-report-files](input-report-files.jpg)

 it seems that a `curl` command is being run on the `localhost` url `http://127.0.0.1` which sends the output into the `report` file.
 We know that because of the error message `WARNING: Failed to daemonise.
 This is quite common and not fatal.` which is the error you get when you trigger a `PHP reverse shell` without a listener.
-We can confirm that by starting a listener and see if something connects back.
+We can confirm that by starting a listener to see if something connects back.

 ![running-curl](running-curl.jpg)

-It does happen :D but we need more information.
+It does happen :D but we need more information to be able to exploit this

 we want to get `pspy` (https://github.com/DominicBreuker/pspy) on the victim machine so we can start monitoring what's goin on inside the system. `pspy` is a tool you can use to snoop on processes without need for root permissions.
 It allows you to see commands run by other users, cron jobs, etc. as they execute.
 It's very handy.